Hilook 4K NVR Device Complete Guide - NVR IPCAMERA SECURITY

 Simple Restore

-Restore all parameters, except the network (including IP address, subnet mask, gateway, MTU, NIC working mode, default route, server port, etc.) and user account parameters, to the factory default settings.
+Restore all parameters, except the network (including IP address, subnet mask, gateway, MTU, NIC working mode, default route, server port, etc.) and user account parameters, to the settings.

 Factory Defaults